 Encourage transportation providers and event center venues to establish ongoing relationships to continue event-specific transit service beyond the MSRC funding period, including the identification of funding sources in addition to the MSRC to support future transportation services.

 This MSRC has offered funding for implementation of Event Center Transportation programs for the past several years.
-This Event Center Transportation Program funding opportunity spans three fiscal years – FYs 2018/’19 through 2020/’21.
+This Event Center Transportation Program funding opportunity spans four fiscal years – FYs 2018/’19 through 2021/’22.
 As noted herein, however, applicants may propose transportation services for a maximum of two event consecutive seasons.
-Thus, applicants seeking MSRC funding for all three fiscal years will be required to submit multiple applications.
+Thus, applicants seeking MSRC funding for three fiscal years will be required to submit multiple applications.

 To reduce the need to photocopy, package, and physically submit paper applications, the FY 2019-‘21 Edition of the Major Event Center Transportation Program requires that applications be submitted electronically in PDF format using the MSRC Website.
 We believe this benefits the applicant, the MSRC staff, and the environment.